 The Trump administration has made it clear that it will be cutting down practices that are considered visa “abuse”.
 This may mean that changes will take place within the H-1B and L-1 processes.

 These changes will be intended to limit the number of U.S. jobs that are outsourced to foreign workers.
 They may include increased filing and public law fees, more immigration interviews, and possibly closely scrutinized requirements.

 While there is no need to fear that immigrants will no longer be allowed to work in the U.S., it is important to make sure that you are keeping up to date with the latest changes in immigration policy.
 Obtaining the help of a lawyer who has a thumb on the pulse of immigration law can help you stay on top of any alterations.

 Now that you are aware of all the advantages and disadvantages that the L-1 visa has compared to other work visas, you may still be wondering if it is the right choice for your case.
 Retaining the help of a qualified immigration attorney can help you decide how you want to proceed.

-At SGM Law Group, our L-1 attorneys are experts in helping employers petition as well as helping beneficiaries go through the L-1 process.
+VisaNation Law Group’s L-1 attorneys are experts in helping employers petition as well as helping beneficiaries go through the L-1 process.
 We will guide you through each step and make sure that your petition has the best chance for approval by making sure that all issues and errors are addressed.

-To get in touch with one of our immigration attorneys, you can complete this simple contact form and schedule a consultation today.
+To get in touch, you can complete this simple contact form and schedule a consultation today.